mo0th/fight-for-tribeland/README.md

-# fight-for-tribeland
+## My Software Design and Development Major Project from 2018
-My SDD Major Project from 2018
+It's not that great but play if you want.